rapportive-oss/jquery-touchslider/README.md

 Implementation
 ==============

-It exists not because there aren't many alternatives, but because it uses some fun techniques to get fast responsive scrolling.
+TouchSlider exists not because there aren't many alternatives, but because it uses some fun techniques to get smooth responsive scrolling.

 ### Graphics hardware pre-loading

-Every slider worth its salt is already doing this, but here are the details:
+When building websites with hardware accelerated graphics for the iPad it's always a necessity to push the elements you are going to animate onto the graphics hardware eagerly.

-When the slider is initialized, we push both the slides container, and each slide individually into the texture buffer.
-If you don't put the slides container there, then the first time the user touches the slider, they'll see graphical glitches; and if you don't put each slide individually then they'll see graphical glitches the first time a new slide is shown.
+In this case we actually need to do this both for the slides container, and also for each individual slide.

 ```css
 .slides, .slides .slide {